Louisa Briggs: Historical analysis

 Fels analyzed the various versions of Louisa's history and identified discrepancies between published reports and the previous scholarly examinations.
 For example, one version of Briggs's life said she returned to Melbourne when she was eighteen, but that there were only three houses there.
 Europeans arrived in 1835 and by 1836, thirteen homes had been built, so her arrival would have had to occur before that time and would be at odds with her reported birth year of 1836.
 Fels read notes by Diane Barwick of an interview with Louisa from 1924, which showed Louisa's testimony was that she returned to Melbourne after having married, when the city was smaller than the Cummeragunja Reserve, but had more than three houses – not only three houses, and not necessitating her return in 1836.

-Looking at abductions, Fels concluded that between March and May 1833, eight women and one boy named Yankee Yankee (or Yaunki Younker) were abducted from Arthurs Seat and taken to the islands in the Bass Straight.
+Looking at abductions, Fels concluded that between March and May 1833, eight women and one boy named Yankee Yankee (or Yaunki Younker) were abducted from Arthurs Seat and taken to the islands in the Bass Strait.
 Among the women were wives of headmen Betbenjee, Big Benbow, Budgery Tom, and Derrimut, another woman who escaped, and at least two or three young girls.
 Yankee Yankee identified in 1841 the woman who escaped at Wilsons Promontory as Toutkuningrook.
 An investigation was launched in 1836 by the authorities, who made a plan to identify and rescue the women.
 An Aboriginal woman from Tasmania known as Matilda (also Maria, or May-te-pue-min-ner), advised Robinson, that she had helped George Meredith Jr., son of George Meredith the wealthy settler, and sealers aboard his schooner Defiance lure women who were hunting kangaroos, who were then kidnapped and taken to the Furneaux Islands.